-Only a limited number of trustworthy men had access to those places where it could not be expected anything good.
-It was not that those zones of the ship were filled with illegal substances, weapons or other mundane chores of any sort.
+Only a limited number of trustworthy men had access to those places where nothing good happened or where things kept.
+It was not those zones of the ship carried illegal substances, weapons or other mundane chores of any sort.
 Not even it could be said the boat trafficked with people or slaves.
-No. The business at the St. Thomas were something more mystic and shady nevertheless, no one could say the issues where of a character more merciful or ascetic neither.
+No. The business at the St Thomas was something more mystic and shady.
+No one could say the issues were of a character more merciful or ascetic either.
 They were… Of a strange oddity…

 Not so many knew about the works of this organisation; what they did or which was their finality.
 Still, it looked like if it was older than the stones.
 It was everywhere unseen just like air.
 It inundated everything like the sea.
 And it was even more destructive than fire.
-Those were the powers and tentacles which this selected membership awarded to some special individuals in the world whom could prove their eagerness and virtuosity.
+Those were the powers and tentacles which this selected membership awarded to some exceptional individuals in the world whom could prove their eagerness and virtuosity.

-About the other man, it could be said it was a boy instead.
+About the other man, he was more a boy than a man.
 Scared, nervous, insecure, lost and afraid.
-Still, he was not afraid about his life or fate if not by why would be thinking or feeling his family about him or this peculiar incident.
-Most of the times, he could be heard talking to himself things like: “I’m sure they believe I’m death.”
+Still, he was not worried about his life or fate if not by why would be thinking or feeling his family about him or this strange incident.
+Most of the times, he could be heard talking to himself things like: “I’m sure they believe I’m dead.”
 It was strange.
-Very strange indeed.
+Very odd indeed.